ansys/grantami-bomanalytics/README.rst

 Testing
 -------
-For information on testing, see `Contributing <https://grantami.docs.pyansys.com/contributing>`_.
+For information on testing, see the ``Contributing`` section of the documentation.

 License